 Parental Support / Child Abuse Prevention Program

-Parenting in today’s society is more challenging than ever, but today, there are more resources available to families than ever before.
+Parenting in today’s society is more challenging than ever, but now there are more resources available to families than ever before.
 Family Advocacy has resources and services available to assist all clients - new parents, teenagers, grandparents raising grandchildren, single parents, blended families, and more.
 For more information, please contact the Family Advocacy Program at (703) 805-2631/2693.
-A few of the classes offered are:
+Some classes offered are:

 All Commands and Senior Enlisted Advisors on Fort Belvoir will be given an overview of Family Advocacy so that they may understand their role in family violence prevention and intervention.
-Subjects covered will be the following:
+Subjects covered include:

 - Family Advocacy – Policies, Transitional Compensation